-Tort law is an area of law that deals with the wrongful actions of an individual or an entity causing injury to another individual's or entity's person, property, or reputation, and which entitles the injured party to compensation.
+Tort law deals with the wrongful actions of an individual or an entity causing injury to another individual or entity's person, property, or reputation, and which entitles the injured party to compensation.

 In Australia, torts are common law actions for civil wrongs.
-Unless barred by statute, individuals are entitled to sue other people, or the state for the purpose of obtaining a legal remedy for the wrong committed.
-Whilst many torts exist, generally the Torts of Negligence and Trespass are the most litigated forms of tort law.
+Unless barred by statute, individuals can sue other people or the state to obtain a legal remedy for the wrong committed.
+While many torts exist, generally, the Torts of Negligence and Trespass are the most litigated forms of tort law.